warproxxx/warproxxx.github.io/_posts/2020-5-23-Backtest-to-Live-Bitcoin-mex.md

 As I continued developing, two critical features of Bitmex ensured that this was the right choice.

 - Trading fees kill most algorithms.
 Bitmex has a very generous -0.025% maker fees.
 By mostly entering as a maker, I had planned to pay a net-zero fee.
-I was able to achieve that.
+I was able to achieve that.(EDIT: This is no longer the case either)
 - Bitmex has fantastic support.
 They reply instantly.
 And they understand what you mean immediately.
 The second point does not seem much, but it is.
 In some other exchanges, I had to explain what I said 2 or 3 times before they finally got it.
 In Bitmex, I have asked somewhat complicated questions about the trading mechanisms and received immediate answers.

 I had learned from my previous experiences to ditch conventions and "best practices" for efficiency.
 This mindset caused me to make the following changes: